BioJulia/PopGen.jl/docs/tutorials/manipulate.md

+---
+id: manipulate
+title: Start here
-# Start here
+sidebar_label: Start here
+---

 PopGen.jl includes basic commands to provide obvious methods to inspect and alter `PopData`.
 Using standard Julia conventions, only commands ending with a bang `!` are mutable, meaning they alter the input data.
 So, commands like `populations` will show you population information, whereas `populations!` will change that information in your `PopData`.
 The mutable commands here alter the data in your `PopData`, but not the source data (i.e. the files used to create the `PopData`).
-Read over [Accessing parts of PopData](accessing_popdata.md) to become familiar with the components of `PopData`.
+Read over [Accessing parts of PopData](accessing) to become familiar with the components of `PopData`.

 The "manipulation" commands were separated into three sections to make it less overwhelming, and using the `gulfsharks` data, you can explore each of the sections like a little tutorial.
 The sections don't follow any particular order, so feel free to jump around however you like.